top of page

 BIOGRAPHY

-Mikey’s latest recording project, Octagyn (World Heart Beat Records, 2022), is their debut release as leader.
-Recorded in London in 2021, Octagyn is a distillation of the thoughts and feelings of a queer, non-binary musician navigating extended isolation during the COVID-19 pandemic.
-It exists ultimately as an expression of rawness and recklessness, embracing the erratic and celebrating the uncertain articulated within lines woven between queerness and jazz.
-The album draws inspiration from a variety of sources bridging Kenny Garrett, Bheki Mseleku, Freddie Hubbard, Kenny Wheeler, Cedar Walton, Mulgrew Miller, Pink Floyd, King Crimson, Yes and Steely Dan, forging a space for both introspection and flamboyance to coexist and coalesce.
+Millie’s latest recording project, Octagyn (World Heart Beat Records, 2022), is her debut release as leader.
+Recorded with other members of the Julian Joseph Jazz Academy in London, Octagyn is a distillation of the thoughts and feelings of a neurodivergent, queer musician navigating extended isolation during the COVID-19 pandemic.
+It exists as an expression of rawness, embracing the erratic and uncertain lines woven between queerness and jazz and establishing processes of healing.
+The album draws inspiration from a variety of sources bridging Bheki Mseleku, Kenny Garrett, Kenny Wheeler, Mulgrew Miller and Julian Joseph, forging a space for both introspection and flamboyance to coalesce.
 Octagyn was launched to a live audience of over 100 on January 24th, 2023 at Evanston SPACE.
 Read more about the Octagyn project here.

 ---